-ThinkPad pointing device overview
+ThinkPad pointing device

 The ThinkPad pointing device enables you to perform all the functions of a traditional mouse, such as pointing, clicking, and scrolling.
-With the ThinkPad pointing device, you also can perform various touch gestures, such as rotating and zooming in or out.
+With the ThinkPad pointing device, you also can perform a variety of touch gestures, such as rotating and zooming in or out.

-The ThinkPad pointing device consists of the following devices:
+The ThinkPad pointing device consists of the following two devices:

-1 TrackPoint pointing device
+TrackPoint pointing device Trackpad

-2 Trackpad